lateBU/lncli-commands/README.md

 |walletbalance |Compute and display the wallet's current balance.|
 |signmessage |Sign a message with the node's private key.|
 |verifymessage |Verify a message signed with the signature.|
+     wallet         Interact with the wallet.

 #### Watchtower
 |command|description|
 | --- | --- |
+     tower     Interact with the watchtower.
 |wtclient |Interact with the watchtower client.|

 ## GLOBAL OPTIONS